cryobry/installjrmc/README.md

 * `installJRMC`

-    Installs the latest version of JRiver Media Center from the repository.
+    Install the latest version of JRiver Media Center from the repository.

 * `installJRMC --install repo --service jriver-mediaserver`

-    Installs JRiver Media Center from the repository and starts/enables the /MediaServer service.
+    Install JRiver Media Center from the repository and starts/enables the /MediaServer service.

 * `installJRMC --install rpm --restorefile /path/to/license.mjr --mcversion 28.0.87`

-    Builds JRiver Media Center version 28.0.87 RPM from the source DEB, installs it (RPM distros only), and activates it using the specified .mjr license file.
+    Build JRiver Media Center version 28.0.87 RPM from the source DEB, installs it (RPM distros only), and activates it using the specified .mjr license file.

 * `installJRMC --createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`

-     Builds the RPM, moves it to the webroot, and runs createrepo as `www-user`.
+     Build the RPM, moves it to the webroot, and runs createrepo as `www-user`.

 * `installJRMC --service jriver-createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`

-    Installs the jriver-createrepo timer and service to build the RPM, move it to the webroot, and run createrepo as `www-user` hourly.
+    Install the jriver-createrepo timer and service to build the RPM, move it to the webroot, and run createrepo as `www-user` hourly.

 * `installJRMC --install repo --service jriver-x11vnc --service jriver-mediacenter --vncpass "letmein"`

-    Installs services to share the existing local desktop via VNC and automatically run Media Center on startup.
+    Install services to share the existing local desktop via VNC and automatically run Media Center on startup.

 * `installJRMC --install repo --service jriver-xvnc --display ":2"`

-    Installs an Xvnc server on display ':2' that starts Media Center.
+    Install an Xvnc server on display ':2' that starts Media Center.

 * `installJRMC --install deb --compat`

-    Installs a more widely-compatible version of MC on deb-based distros
+    Install a more widely-compatible version of MC on deb-based distros

 * `installJRMC --uninstall`

-    Uninstalls JRiver Media Center and its associated services and firewall rules.
+    Uninstall JRiver Media Center and its associated services and firewall rules.
 This will **not** remove your media, media library/database, or automated library backup folder.

 ## Additional Info